phpkoru/docs/cpanel/easyapache/README.md

 # cPanel EasyApache 4

+## Using PHPkoru with EasyApache 4 in cPanel

-PHPkoru Loader cPanel EasyApache 4'de 3 komut ile kolayca kurulabilir.
+PHPkoru Loader can be easily installed with 3 commands in cPanel for EasyApache 4.